Jorel06/python/README.md

-Hey i'm jorel and i'm a github user😆 i'm a newbie in programming too🥲😁
+Hey i'm jorel and i'm a github user😆 i'm a newbie in programming too 🥲😁